slowernews/wisdom-tldr/chapters/chapter_1_self.md

 “There was a gun to my head.
 The gun was, I didn’t want to be in an assisted living home, watching TV all day, waiting to die.
 “Every day I wake up with that gun to my head.
 Every day I live.”

+It’s really hard to have self-esteem.
+Everyone wants to take it from us.
+A boss, a teacher, a parent, a friend, a lover.
-Why Self-Compassion Works Better Than Self-Esteem Boosting your ego won’t make you feel better.
+Why Self-Compassion Works Better Than Self-Esteem: Boosting your ego won’t make you feel better.
 Instead, try talking to yourself like you would your best friend.

-As my psychotherapist put it yesterday: people that seek self-esteem in an unhealthy way are vampires.
-"You have to become your own bloodsource" she said.

 anger is fear clothed: Understanding the underlying fears that angry people have leads to mastery in life.
 Corollary: Stand next to the smartest person in the room.

-Write about it: Thinking about it makes it worse.
+Thinking about it makes it worse.
 Writing about it makes it better.
 -->